Join the 85,000 open source advocates who receive our giveaway alerts and article roundups.

 Toyota turns to Linux, Raspberry Pi merges with CoderDojo, and more news

-In this week's edition of our open source news roundup, we take a look at Toyota turning to Linux in its newest Camry, the Raspberry Pi and CoderDojo Foundations merging, a new open source tool to prepare for data breaches, and more.
+In this edition of our open source news roundup, we take a look at Toyota turning to Linux in its newest Camry, the Raspberry Pi and CoderDojo Foundations merging, a new open source tool to prepare for data breaches, and more.

 Linux: coming to a new car near you